GiacomoZheng/live_compile_hitex/README.md

 ## CHANGELOG

+(ver1.1.0) Fixed the bug appears in ver1.0.3 -- now when you use command line create a new file, it will generate a folder with same name (not perfect yet).

-Version 1.0.3: Now if you want to create a new `.tex` file, you can enter the path into the command line, and it will create the file and thread for you (not perfect yet).
+(ver1.0.3) Now if you want to create a new `.tex` file, you can input the path into the command line, and it will create the file and thread for you (not perfect yet).

-Version 1.0.2: Now it will compile everything, open the `.hnt` (mac only), and then start to watch the changes.
+(ver1.0.2) Now it will compile everything, open the `.hnt` (mac only), and then start to watch the changes.

-Version 1.0.1: Now it can detect the `ref.bib` and run `biber main` automatically.
+(ver1.0.1) Now it can detect the `ref.bib` and run `biber main` automatically.

 ## BUGs